 No matter how independent you are, it is always helpful to find your tribe—a group of people who will help you and keep you motivated.
 Jim Rohn once said, ‘You are the average of the five people you spend the most time with.’
 Do you surround yourself with positive, inspiring people?
 Do they understand the art of self-care and self-love?
 If not, then it’s time to find your tribe and remove negativity from your life.

 With ‘perfect’ bodies plastered all over the media, loving your body has become a modern-day struggle.
 But who decides on what’s perfect?
 In the late 1400’s Botticelli’s painting, the birth of Venus celebrated a voluptuous physique.
 Whereas nowadays, the media portrays beauty as flawless.
 Where there is no wrinkle or dimple insight, which we all know is impossible and down to the magic of photo editing.
 Our bodies are part of our unique story; the scar you got falling from your bike at ten years old is yours and yours alone.

 The stretch marks you have from carrying your child are the marks of love.
 That bit of flabby skin you have from working hard to lose a little weight is a sign of perseverance.
 Look at what you believe are your faults and realize they are not faults; they are reminders of your life story.
-They prove you have overcome obstacles, lived through joy and trauma; they are the proof of your uniqueness and power.
+They prove you have overcome obstacles, lived through joy and trauma; and they are the proof of your uniqueness and power.
 Spend time exploring and taking care of your body, for some simple self-massage techniques you can try at home click here.